Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

-Black radical thinkers have long sought to expand the historical and political imagination of an anti-fascist left, revealing fascism as a continuation of colonial dispossession and racial slavery.
+Black radical thinkers have long sought to expand the historical and political imagination of an anti-fascist left.

 Pan-Africanist George Padmore, breaking with the Communist International over its failure to see the likenesses between “democratic” imperialism and fascism, would write in How Britain Rules Africa (1936) of settler-colonial racism as “the breeding-ground for the type of fascist mentality which is being let loose in Europe today.”
 He would go on to see in South Africa “the world’s classic Fascist state,” grounded on the “unity of race as against class.”
 Padmore’s “Colonial Fascism” thus anticipated Aimé Césaire’s memorable description of fascism as the boomerang effect of European imperialist violence.